Joe Geller: Florida House of Representatives

 When incumbent State Representative Dan Gelber was unable to seek re-election due to term limits in 2008, Geller ran to succeed him in the 106th District, which stretched from Fisher Island to Golden Beach in eastern Miami-Dade County.
 He faced Richard L. Steinberg in the Democratic primary, and he lost to Steinberg handily, receiving only 31% of the vote to Steinberg's 69%.

 In 2014, incumbent State Representative Joseph Gibbons was unable to seek re-election in the 100th District, so Geller ran in the Democratic primary to replace him, declaring, "My style is to be a consensus builder to build bridges between people.
 I’m a progressive.
 And I make no bones about being a progressive.
 But I have also lived in other parts of the state.
 I think I can do some good up there.
 I think I can make a difference.
 I think I can make this a better state."
 He faced teacher John Paul Alvarez and pastor Ben Sorenson in the Democratic primary, and earned the endorsement of the Miami Herald, which praised him as a candidate who "knows this bi-county district well," and noted that the district "stands to benefit from his legislative priorities."
 Ultimately, Geller defeated his opponents handily, receiving 62% of the vote to Sorensen's 20% and Alvarez's 18%.
 In the general election, Geller faced fellow attorney Marty Feigenbaum and once again earned the endorsement of the Herald, which said that he was "thoroughly familiar with the issues."

 In April 2022, Geller argued that the effort to repeal the Reedy Creek Improvement Act was "disrespectful of the legislative process."

+School Board Member

+In 2024, Geller ran for Miami-Dade County Public Schools's third district to succeed Lucia Baez-Geller, who did not run for re-election to run for state representative in the Florida's 27th congressional district.
+Geller faced off against former school board member Martin Karp and received multiple endorsements, including the Miami Herald, who considered him the stronger candidate and noted Karp's lax oversight of after-school programs, the United Teachers of Dade, as well as outgoing board member Lucia Baez-Geller, who called Geller a "champion for public education in Tallahassee" in her endorsement.
+Geller won the seat against Karp in the general election with 55% of the vote.